AChildFromBUAA/Reversi/README.md

 ## How to play it

-If you don't know how to play it, you ccan click [here](https://en.wikipedia.org/wiki/Reversi)
+If you don't know how to play it, you can click [here](https://en.wikipedia.org/wiki/Reversi)

 ## Instructions
 * It's a java project.